syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

-It is used to hide the toolbar and header content, when mouseout the content area.
-It's default value is true.
+Hides the toolbar and header content when mouseout of the content area.
+The default value is true.